TrevorRawlings/FundingCircle/README.markdown

 ## Implementations of the prime number generator
 Two generators have been implemented.
 The first and simplest generator tests each number in turn by dividing it by all previous numbers.
-This is clearly an inefficient approach but for sequences less than 10 it is not significantly slower than the alternative [SieveOfEratosthenes](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/sieve_of_eratosthenes.rb) approach.
+This is clearly efficient but for sequences of less than 10 it is not significantly slower than the alternative [SieveOfEratosthenes](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/sieve_of_eratosthenes.rb) approach.